maryash/maryash.github.io/135/syllabus_135.md

 • There will be three programming projects.
 By far, the main cause for an unsatisfactory final grade is falling behind on the projects.
 Exams are largely based on the programming projects.
 If you don’t do the projects, on time, you will almost certainly not pass the exams.

-QUESTIONS
-Ask many in lecture!
-Outside of lecture go to the tutoring labs.
-The department hired additional tutors especially for students taking this course.
-Your CSCI 136 instructor is the first point of contact for any questions that a tutor cannot answer.
-The beginning of each 136 lab is also devoted to answering questions.

 THIS COURSE IS...
 • An introduction to software development, using the C++ programming language.
 Software development is a skill involving understanding the problem being modeled, as well as expressing a solution using a programming language.
 Thus, it has both conceptual and technical components.
 A successful student will be able to clearly and logically transform a problem, while being comfortable with C++ to express the transformed problem.